Established Prescription Products

-These revenues were majorly impacted by lower sales of established products in European markets, lower sales in Venezuela, and lower Plavix sales across all markets.
+These revenues were primarily impacted by lower sales of established products in the European markets, lower sales in Venezuela, and lower Plavix sales across all markets.

-Plavix, one of the Sanofi’s blockbuster drugs, is an anticoagulant used to prevent blood clots.
-Plavix reported revenues of 363 million euros in 4Q16, which represents a ~20% sequential fall at constant exchange rates, mainly impacted by the 45.6% fall in revenues in emerging markets.
+Plavix, one of Sanofi’s big blockbuster drugs, is an anticoagulant used to prevent blood clots.
+Plavix reported revenues of 1.54 billion euros (about $1.65 billion) in 2016, which is a fall of 18.8% YoY at constant exchange rates, mainly impacted by a 50.0% YoY fall in revenues in the emerging markets.

-Lovenox, an anticoagulant used in the treatment of and in reducing the formation of blood clots, reported growth of nearly 0.7% in its 4Q16 revenues at 414 million euros, following generic competition in the US markets.
-The revenues are expected to remain nearly flat due to the entry of potential biosimilars in the European markets.
+Lovenox, an anticoagulant used in the treatment of reducing the formation of blood clots, reported a ~1.7% YoY revenue fall at constant exchange rates to 1.64 billion euros (about $1.75 billion) in 2016, following generic competition in US markets.
+Revenues are expected to remain nearly flat due to the entry of potential biosimilars in European markets.

 Renvela and Renagel

 Renvela and Renagel are used to control serum phosphorus in patients with chronic kidney disease on dialysis.
-These drugs had a combined sales of 235 million euros in 4Q16, which represents a 2.5% fall from 4Q15.
-The revenues in the US fell ~0.5% to 194 million euros in 4Q16.
-The drug is already exposed to generic competition in a few European countries.
+These drugs had combined sales of 922 million euros (about $985.2 million) in 2016, which represents of 1.1% YoY fall at constant exchange rates.

-To divest risk, investors can consider ETFs like the First Trust Value Line Dividend ETF (FVD), which has 0.5% of its total assets in Sanofi.
+Notably, to divest risk, investors can always consider ETFs like the First Trust Value Line Dividend ETF (FVD), which has 0.5% of its total assets in Sanofi.